 top of page

-The 8 Essential Steps of a Thai Wedding Ceremony
+A Top Secret from Pinder Weddings: The Two Essential Steps of a Thai Wedding in Bangkok

 Making merit in temple and buddhist monks chanting blessings at a traditional Thai wedding ceremony, with the couple seated in front.